A Political Spectrograph: High-Resolution Examinations of the United States' Ideological Landscape: Discussion

 \textit{Summary.} We found that different measures of individuals' political ideology (general self-placement, average issue self-placement, average policy-agreement ideology) broadly agree with one another, though policy agreement is by far the most heterogeneous and issue-dependent.
 In particular, individuals distribute themselves relatively evenly across the political spectrum, while policy-agreement ideology puts those same individuals in a single-humped distribution left of ideological center (Figure~\ref{fig:ideo_hists}c and d).

 Importantly, we found that the individually interpreted ideological spectrum was remarkably consistent across participants, indicating a collective consensus on a fundamentally abstract construct.
-It is heartening to suggest that individuals' own ``projections" of political ideas into this low-dimensional space are meaningfully comparable across individuals, possibly sidestepping many practical and statistical hurdles.
+This suggests that individuals' own ``projections" of political ideas onto this abstrct, one-dimensional scale are meaningfully comparable across individuals.

 When offered all 5 options transparently, Strong/Lean/Ind party identity well-orders all trends in ideological identification and agreement with policies and statements of political opinion.
 Attitudes towards political parties were largely symmetric (Figure~\ref{fig:party feelings}).
-Finally, the prevalence of extreme-responding individuals seems to follow a power law distribution---being more likely among extreme ideologues but by no means restricted to them.
+Finally, the prevalence of extreme-responding individuals seems to follow a power law distribution (Figure~\ref{fig:extreme_responses})---being more likely among extreme ideologues but by no means restricted to them (Figure~\ref{fig:extreme_response_scatter}).